 We describe the experimental design shared by our two user studies.
-Studies and participant recruitment were approved by the Institutional Review Board (IRB).
+Studies and participant recruitment were approved by CMU's Institutional Review Board.

-Learning Material We adapted a Biology lesson on cell organelles from the OpenStax project [7].
+Learning Material We adapted a Biology lesson on cell organelles from the OpenStax project [6].
 We decided on this particular lesson because we expected participants to have low prior familiarity with the material to allow for a learning process.
 The lesson text is accessible to a general audience and covers 640 words.

-Conditions Similar to prior work [18], we construct conditions to compare the efficacy of our EMT-based CTS to reading alone and to a QA chatbot with limited dialog.
+Conditions Similar to prior work [17], we construct conditions to compare the efficacy of our EMT-based CTS to reading alone and to a QA chatbot with limited dialog.
 To study potential differences, we equip the QA chatbot with content from different sources under two distinct conditions: one using content designed by a biology teacher and the other using LLM-generated content.

 - 1. Reading: Participants study the material without additional support. - 2.
 Teacher QA (TQA): Participants study the material and can answer review questions presented by the chatbot.
 After submitting an answer, participants receive brief feedback about the correctness of their response and a sample solution.
 Questions and answers were designed by a human teacher. - 3.
 LLM QA (LQA): Same as TQA, but questions and answers were generated automatically by the LLM (Section 3). - 4.
-Ruffle&Riley (R&R): Participants study the material while being supported by the two conversational agents (Section 3).
-The system is equipped with the same LLM-generated questions as LQA.
+Ruffle&Riley (R&R): Participants study the material while being supported by the two conversational agents.
+The system is equipped with a LLM-generated tutoring script featuring the same questions as LQA.

 Surveys/Questionnaires We evaluate system efficacy from two perspectives: learning performance and learning experience.
-The first study gauges performance via a multiple-choice post-test after the learning session, consisting of five questions written by a biology teacher recruited via Upwork and two questions from OpenStax [7].
+The first study gauges performance via a multiple-choice post-test after the learning session, consisting of five questions written by a separate biology teacher recruited via Upwork and two questions from OpenStax [6].
 To evaluate the system more accurately and comprehensively, we conducted the second study.
-In particular, (1) we added a pre-test to test students' prior knowledge and counterbalanced the pre-test and post-test for different students to ensure the difficulty of two tests would not affect the result; (2) we enriched the test questions from only multiple-choice ones to two multiple-choice, three fill-in-the-blank and one free-form response question created to assess participants' deeper understanding of the taught concepts.
-This revision of the question format was informed by prior work which found the effects of CTSs to be less pronounced in recall-based test formats [11].
+In particular, (1) we added a pre-test to assess students' prior knowledge and counterbalanced pre-test and post-test forms for different students; (2) we enriched the test questions from only multiple-choice to two multiple-choice, three fill-in-the-blank and one free-form response question created to assess participants' deeper understanding of the taught concepts.
+This revision of the question format was informed by prior work which found the effects of CTSs to be less pronounced in recall-based test formats [10].

-For both evaluations, learning experience is captured after post-test via a 7-point Likert scale survey that queries participants' perception of engagement, intrusiveness, and helpfulness of the agents, based on prior work [31].
+For both evaluations, learning experience is captured after post-test via a 7-point Likert scale survey that queries participants' perception of engagement, intrusiveness, and helpfulness of the agents, based on prior work [29].
 To ensure data quality, we use two attention checks and one question asking whether participants searched for test answers online.
-Lastly, we included a demographic questionnaire to understand participants' age, gender, and educational background.
+Lastly, we included a demographics questionnaire to understand participants' age, gender, and educational background.
+Recruitment We recruited participants online via Prolific.
+Our criteria were: (i) located in the USA; (ii) fluent in English; (iii) possess at least a high-school (HS) degree.
+Participants were randomly assigned to conditions and free to drop out at any point.
+For each of the two studies, 100 participants completed the task.